NDevTK/OriginMarker/README.md

 # How to use
 Rename the folder/marker on the origin or just use Automatic mode.
-When you rename a marker it will not change the mode so you can have a marker named *
+When you rename a marker it will not change the mode.

 # Universal Automatic mode (ID: *)
 If no Marker name is set emojis will be used to identify the origin.